David-Simionov/Personal-WebSite/README.md

-# My Portfolio Website
+# Personal Website

-This is a personal portfolio website created using HTML and CSS.
+This is my personal website built with HTML, CSS, and JavaScript.
-It includes sections such as biography, education, skills, and contact information.

-## Features
-- Responsive layout using Flexbox
-- Clean and minimal design
-- Sections for bio, education, skills, and contact
+It showcases information about me, my projects, and ways to get in touch.
+The goal of this project is to highlight my work, design style, and web development skills.

 ## Technologies
 - HTML5